abarbieri98/DL_Final_Project/README.md

 ## A. Barbieri - A. Pederzani

-The aim of this project is to replicate (at least partially) the model and the results presented in this [paper](https://proceedings.neurips.cc/paper_files/paper/2017/file/49182f81e6a13cf5eaa496d51fea6406-Paper.pdf), approaching the style transfer task by means of autoencoders trained for image reconstruction and the WCT transformation presented.
+The aim of this project is to replicate (at least partially) the model and the results presented in this [paper](https://proceedings.neurips.cc/paper_files/paper/2017/file/49182f81e6a13cf5eaa496d51fea6406-Paper.pdf), approaching the style transfer task by means of autoencoders trained for image reconstruction and the WCT transformation presented, pertrubing the latent representation of the input image.

 ## Folder Content